Achuthananda/EstatsMon_Linode/README.md

 One of the common challenges for Akamai Customers is to monitor the traffic of their websites in real time.
 Datastream is Akamai's real time data export offering to the favorite destinations of customers.
 If the customer is not really in the need of real time logs and are okay with a delay of 2 mins, then eStats data would be a good consumption.
 This estats endpoint returns HTTP status codes distribution statistics from delivering a URL or CP code based on the nine-second traffic sample from the last two minutes.
 Feel free to go through the [API endpoint](https://techdocs.akamai.com/edge-diagnostics/reference/post-estats).

-- This POC is aimed at how to quickly setup [Grafana](https://grafana.com/) Dashboards for monitoring HTTP Status Code Distribution
+- This POC is aimed at how to quickly setup [Grafana](https://grafana.com/) Dashboards for monitoring HTTP Status Code Distribution on Linode VMs.

 ### Proposed Workflow
 ![Screenshot](images/arch.jpg)